colder/phantm/README.markdown

 Version
 -------

 This is a early development version.
-Don't be surprised if debug messages are outputted, or if many features are still missing.
+Don't be surprised if many features are still missing.

 Requirements
 ------------